 A: Portugal is in a financial mess.
 The rate of pay is low and unemployment is high.
 Unless you are fluent, skilled, or both; employment in the Algarve is likely to be limited to tourism, if anything.

 Q: How does the work culture differ from home?
-Do you have any tips for expats doing business in the city/country?
+Do you have any tips for expats doing business in Portugal?